Eric Martin (American singer): Mr. Big (1988–2002, 2009–present)

 On February 7, 2018, drummer Pat Torpey died from complications of Parkinson's disease at the age of 64.
-His last show was at the Wulfrun Hall in Wolverhampton on 23 November 2017.
-A memorial show took place on 23 May 2018 at The Canyon in Agoura Hills, California, with former member Richie Kotzen as a special guest.
+His last show was at the Wulfrun Hall in Wolverhampton on November 23, 2017.
+A memorial show took place on May 23, 2018, at The Canyon in Agoura Hills, California, with former member Richie Kotzen as a special guest.
 The all-star finale of "To Be With You" included, among others, Matt Sorum, Dave Amato, Ricky Phillips, Keith St John, Prescott Niles, Kelly Keagy, Jeff Scott Soto, Ace Von Johnson and Gregg Bissonette.

 In October 2018, Eric Martin said in interview with Friday NI Rocks that the band is in the process of planning their next album.
 According to him, once the band is done with its 2019 touring commitments, they will subsequently disband: "Yeah, that's the last hurrah – that's it.
 It feels a little uncomfortable to keep going without Pat Torpey."

-Solo projects: 1998–present
+Solo projects (1998–present)

 Solo albums

 While in Mr. Big, Martin was also involved in other projects on the side.
 In 1995, Martin was the vocalist in The Power Rangers Orchestra, which also featured Guns N' Roses member Matt Sorum.
 Their version of "Go Go Power Rangers" was featured in Mighty Morphin Power Rangers: The Movie.
 Martin's third solo album, Somewhere in the Middle, was written during the two-year hiatus from Mr. Big.
 The CD was completed in 1998 and released in Japan, Southeast Asia, and Europe.
 Strong Japanese sales prompted a 1998 tour.

 In between promoting and preparing for Mr. Big's 2002 "Farewell Tour", Martin continued to record songs for his fourth solo album.
 He promised a return to his "rawk roots" and he definitely did so with "I'm Goin' Sane" which was released in Asia, Europe, and the US in late 2002.
 After the success of a Japan tour, an appearance at the European "Gods Festival", and a 23-city US tour, Martin decided to go back to the studio to record Pure, an EP that covers his hits in an unplugged and stripped-down acoustic form.
 In 2003, Martin contributed his version of "Cheer Up" to the Japanese release Sincerely 2 – Mariya Takeuchi Song Book album.
 He also came to attention outside of his priority solo activities, portraying the character "Mr. Niko" for a 2004 "Genius" outing In Search of The Little Prince.

-Later on, Martin would record another album entitled Destroy All Monsters, which would then be released in Japan, Europe, the US, and South America in 2004.
+Martin later recorded another album entitled Destroy All Monsters, which would then be released in Japan, Europe, the US, and South America in 2004.
 The album's sound is something Eric calls "distorted pop" with a focus on his rock roots.